smcv/vectis/README.md

 - `vectis sbuild-tarball`

-    Create a base tarball for sbuild/schroot.
+    Create a base tarball with `build-essential`, suitable for building Debian packages with `sbuild` or developing and debugging in a container like `schroot` or `systemd-nspawn`.

 - `vectis sbuild`

     Build Debian packages from source.
+By default this command will also run `autopkgtest` and `piuparts` to test the new packages.
+It can also insert them into a `reprepro` apt repository.

+- `vectis autopkgtest`

+    Run the `autopkgtest` automated tests for some packages.

+- `vectis piuparts`

+    Run the `piuparts` automated test for some packages.

 - `vectis minbase-tarball`

-    Create a minimal base tarball for piuparts.
+    Create a minimal base tarball suitable for running `piuparts` or running software in a container like `schroot` or `systemd-nspawn`.

+- `vectis lxc-tarballs`

+    Create a lxc container that can be copied into a virtual machine and run. vectis uses this for autopkgtest.

 - `vectis run`